9 Ways To Reduce Air Pollution Inside Your Home

 READ: Could You Go Plastic-Free?
 Inside The Reality Of Ditching Plastic

-“Hay fever is a common allergy in New Zealand, with approximately 20 per cent of Kiwis affected, and it lasts about 34 weeks, so it probably feels never-ending to sufferers,” says Letitia Dwyer, who is the NZ Asthma & Respiratory Foundation’s chief executive, the organisation that manages the Sensitive Choice programme in New Zealand.
+“Hay fever is a common allergy in New Zealand, with approximately 20 per cent of Kiwis affected, and it lasts about 34 weeks, so it probably feels never-ending to sufferers,” says Letitia Harding, who is the NZ Asthma & Respiratory Foundation’s chief executive.

 Many people think asthma and allergies are triggered by air outside the home — according to a recent survey by vacuum, fan and Hepa-filter manufacturer Dyson, only 36 per cent of people are aware that pollen can affect them inside their home.

-“One in six Kiwis (more than 700,000 people) live with a respiratory condition, so it’s important we keep the indoor air we have control over as clean as possible,” says Dwyer.
+“One in six Kiwis (more than 700,000 people) live with a respiratory condition, so it’s important we keep the indoor air we have control over as clean as possible,” says Harding.
 On that note, here are nine ways to reduce the air pollution inside your home.

 1. CHECK A ‘POLLEN CALENDAR’ BEFORE OPENING WINDOWS